I'm sorry I'm late getting the show started, ladies and gentlemen.

 Richard Posner's point yesterday was that none of this violates privacy.

-It's all a computer doing there.
+It's all a computer doing that.

 The computers at the NSA are the ones that are mining all of this data.

-And in fact, there's a there's a link to Abel Danger with this, and of course, Abel Danger is uh the uh the special outfit in the Pentagon that uh actually dug up the whereabouts, Osama of uh of Mohammed Atta and these uh other hijackers and had evidence they were in the country a full year before 9-11.
+And of course, Abel Danger is the special outfit in the Pentagon that actually dug up the whereabouts Osama of Mohammed Atta and these other hijackers and had evidence they were in the country a full year before 9-11.

-But it took a computer to gather all the data, and then after the keyword search, they they look at a number of different things.
+And then after they keyword search, they look at a number of different things.

 Who knows what the keywords are?